JobiJoba/dolphhinsr_dart/README.md

 # W.I.P

 This is currently not functional !
 If you are interested in the project feel free to submit an improvement or else;

 # DolphinSR_Dart

 This projet is a copy of the DolphinSR algorithm from Yodaiken which was written in Javascript.
 I need something like that in DART ... so I'm translating it.
 [Link to original library](https://github.com/yodaiken/dolphinsr)

 (Following is from the original module)

-DolphinSR implements [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) in JavaScript.
+DolphinSR implements [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) in Dart.
 Specifically, it uses [Anki's modifications](https://apps.ankiweb.net/docs/manual.html#what-algorithm) to the SM2 algorithm including:

 - an initial mode for learning new cards